versatica/mediasoup/doc/Rust-crates.md

 git push origin rust-X.X.X
 ```

+6. Create a GitHub release for the new `rust-X.X.X` tag, using the matching `rust/CHANGELOG.md` entry as its body.
-6. Publish crates (you need an account and permissions and so on).
+7. Publish crates (you need an account and permissions and so on).
 Always pass `--locked` so Cargo aborts if `Cargo.lock` is out of date instead of silently regenerating it (see note below):

 ```sh
 cd rust/types